-DHCP Service Modes
+DHCP Service

-DHCP services can be employed in one of three different ways; it can provide DHCP services, it can receive DHCP services or it can relay DHCP service.
+DHCP services can be employed in one of two different ways; it can provide DHCP services or it can relay DHCP service.
 By default the device is configured to act as a DHCP server on the Ethernet LAN.
 In this case it will supply IP settings to hosts that are configured to receive IP settings from a DHCP server.